×

 In 1998, Washington National Airport was renamed Ronald Reagan Washington National Airport in honor of the 40th President of the United States, Ronald Reagan.

-What does DCA airport stand for?
+What does DCA Airport stand for?

 DCA should logically stand for DC Airport.
 At least, that’s what we figured, though we couldn’t find any official documentation supporting it.

-Why DCA
+Why DCA?

-DCA has a lot to offer travelers in addition to its convenient location and transportation options.
+DCA has a lot to offer travelers, in addition to its convenient location and transportation options.
 In the airport’s terminals, there are places to shop and eat, including restaurants and snack shops.
 Travelers can also take advantage of free Wi-Fi, charging stations, lounges, and special services for veterans.

 It is also close to highways, trains, and shuttles that connect to the rest of the Washington metropolitan area.
 DCA makes it easy for travelers to get to downtown D.C., and its location gives visitors the best views of the Capitol and other city landmarks.
 Travelers can connect directly to the Metrobus or Metrorail system from the airport.

-Navigating DCA Airport
+Navigating DCA Airport Terminals

 Is Dulles or DCA bigger?